29 Southwestern Decorating Ideas for 2025

 Image courtesy of Etsy

-Ranch and southwestern styles go hand in hand, as many Southwest homes are on ranches.
+Ranch and southwestern styles often go hand in hand, as many homes in the Southwest feature ranch-style architecture.
 Incorporate ranch style by focusing on earthy colors and textures.

-Use natural materials like wood and stone to create a rustic feel.
-Stick to simple, clean lines in your furniture and decor.
+Utilize natural materials, such as wood and stone, to achieve a rustic aesthetic.
+Stick to simple, clean lines in your furniture and décor.
 Add elements like cowhide rugs, woven baskets, horse photography, ram horns, and pottery to bring in a southwestern vibe.
-Remember to incorporate plenty of greenery and natural light to create a warm and inviting atmosphere.

 Designer & Stylist Jill Sharp’s Home